 NAME, of TOWN, STATE do solemnly swear that I bear faith and true allegiance to the United States of American and the State of New Hampshire and will support the Constitution thereof.
 So help me God.
 (Alternative for those scrupulous of swearing: This I do under the pains and penalty of perjury.”)

-If it isn’t clear where the signed oaths are kept, use this rule of thumb: a state-level office is probably the Secretary of State, a local-level office is probably the town or city clerk’s office, and a county-level office seems, in the examples we’ve found, to be at the county superior court or with the county entities themselves.
+If it isn’t clear where the signed oaths are kept, use this rule of thumb: a state-level office is probably the Secretary of State, a local-level office is probably the town or city clerk’s office.
+County-level offices seem, in the examples we’ve found, to be at the county superior court or with the county entities themselves.
+The Secretary of State's office asks that you submit your requests in writing.
+We don't have information on how the counties and municipalities want requests to be made.